mikescotthc/terminal-only-ubuntu-desktop/README.md

 **Usage**

 If you want to use the roles and playbooks as they are, ensure you define the host as ‘server01’ in your hosts file.
 (Default path is usually /etc/ansible/hosts).
 Change as you need.
+Note that you may need to run the following to re-create the role correctly:
+$ ansible-galaxy init terminal-apps --force

 Place the playbooks and roles folders inside your /etc/ansible folder, then simply run: